SuzukiRyuichiro/homepage/content/posts/how-to-get-to-suzuka-from-nagoya.md

 ### Figuring out the train companies and ticketing system

 First, you have to distinguish the train company you are using.
-In Nagoya station, there are multiple train companies that uses the same building, but different turnstiles.
-There are JR (Japan Rail), Kintetsu, and the subway.
-To get to Shiroko station, you have to use Kintetsu, which has its own designated turnstile.
-If you get to the Nagoya station, you have to look for signs that direct you to the Kintetsu turnstile, not JR!!
+In Nagoya station, there are multiple train companies that uses the same building, and you have to know which turnstile is for which company.
+There are JR (Japan Rail), Kintetsu, Meitetsu and the subway.
+To get to Shiroko station, you have to use **Kintetsu**, which has its own designated turnstile.
+If you get to the Nagoya station, you have to look for signs that direct you to the Kintetsu turnstile, not the others!!

-Then, you have to understand the different types of trains, local, express, and limited express.
+Then, you have to understand the different types (speed) of trains: local, express, and limited express.
 For local and express trains, you **DO NOT** need to buy extra limited express ticket.
 You can simply buy a ticket to Shiroko station, which is ¥1000, and hop on to the train that comes first.
 You can buy the ticket at the vending machine at Kintetsu Nagoya Station.
 However, on the day of the race, it can get quite crowded by the people who are trying to get the ticket, so it would be better to have the contactless payment with you, such as Suica and Pasmo.
 If you have a Suica or Pasmo card, you can simply charge that up and tap in and out of the station.
 Express train takes about 50 minutes from Nagoya to Shiroko station.

 Express trains are relatively cheap but fast enough.
 Also, there's less stress of missing one because there's no reserving seats for a specific train.
 You can simply wait at the platform and if you're lucky, you can get a seat for the whole ride.
 However, obviously there are more people standing than sitting.
 You have to keep that in mind.